 The following criteria will give you a good starting point:

 Check reviews – if you are using a site like You Tube(1), you should be able to check out the number of stars, as well as the comments that previous viewers have left – if they’re positive, go for it, if not, skip it!

 Has the person the video belongs to been posting for a while? – You should aim to learn from experience, not from a novice.
 Check the length of time the person has been posting for.

 Is the video actually helpful? – Scan the video quickly before actually spending time devouring it.
 Does it give you information that is useful?
 Is the video about technique, rather than the final result?

 Buying your own video’s and Dvd’s can be very useful as you can watch them at your own pace.
 These are some top picks we found for you.

-If you watch a positive and useful deer hunting video or two then you can learn a lot from it.
+If you watch positive and useful deer hunting videos then you can learn a lot from it.
 The techniques should then be able to seamlessly work into your own personal approach and movements, to help make you the best hunter you can possibly be.